lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 # Introduction

-The US NIST PQC Project has selected the Kyber algorithm as winner of their PQC Project {{PQCProj}}.
-This algorithm is a Key Encapsulation Mechanism(KEM).
-NIST has also defined object identifiers for these algorithms (TODO insert reference).
+Kyber is a key-encapasulation mechanism (KEM).
+In 2022, the US NIST PQC Project {{PQCProj}} selected Kyber as the public-key encryption and key-establishment winning algorithm.
+NIST has also defined object identifiers for the Kyber algorithms; see (TODO insert reference).

-This document specifies the use of the Kyber algorithm in X.509 public key certifiates, see {{!RFC5280}}.
+This document specifies the use of the Kyber algorithm at three security levels, Kyber512, Kyber768, and Kyber1024, in X.509 public key certifiates; see {{!RFC5280}}.
+Public and private key encodings are also specified.
+An ASN.1 module {{X680}} is included for reference purposes.
-It also specifies private key encoding.
-An ASN.1 module is included for reference purposes.
+Note that as per {{RFC5280}}, certificates use the Distinguished Encoding Rules; see {{X690}}.

-These certificates could be used as Issuers in CMS where the public key is used to encapsulate a shared secret used to derive a symmetric key used to encrypt content in CMS
+Kyber certificates are used in protocols where the public key is used to encapsulate a shared secret used to derive a symmetric key used to encrypt a payload; see {{?I-D.ietf-lamps-kyber}}.
+To be used in TLS, Kyber certificates could only be used as end-entity identity certificates and would require significant updates to the protocol; see
-\[EDNOTE: Add reference draft-perret-prat-lamps-cms-pq-kem\].
-To be used in TLS, these certificates could only be used as end-entity identity certificates and would require significant updates to the protocol
-\[EDNOTE: Add reference draft-celi-wiggers-tls-authkem\].
+{{?I-D.celi-wiggers-tls-authkem}}.

 # Conventions and Definitions